 This post contains affiliate links.
 Read my disclosure policy here.

-So make sure you get onions caramelized so that you can enjoy them all of the time.
+The only thing left is for you to get onions caramelized so that you can enjoy them all of the time.

 Slow Cooker Caramelized Onions

-- 5 quarts large white onions, sliced thin (this is for a 4 to 6 slow cooker, depending on the size of the onions)
+- 5 quarts onion - large white onions, sliced thin (this is for a 4 to 6 slow cooker, depending on the size of the onions)